 Monitoring of energy consumption takes into account the different forms of energy.
 It is important to note that heat and electricity cannot be summed up, as they are not commensurate.
 The energy efficiencies of heat and electricity should therefore be dealt with separately.
-See Table (14)
+See Table 16

-Table (14) Monitoring of Utilities
+Table 16 Monitoring of Utilities

 Parameters Monitoring Method Indication

-Energy consumption per ton produced □ Electricity □ Fuel Consumption measurements and book keeping Fuel flow accumulator Energy use efficiency
+Energy consumption per ton produced Consumption measurements and book keeping Energy use efficiency

+ElectricityFuel Fuel flow accumulator

 Repartition between the different types of energy used Recording and book keeping Energy use efficiency

-Water consumption per unit of product produced.
-Flow measurements, book keeping and recording Water use efficiency, most of the discharge related parameters are calculated
+Water consumption per unit Flow measurements, book Water use efficiency, most of the

+of product produced. keeping and recording discharge related parameters are calculated

 Quality of the utilities

+Steam:

+Pressure level

-Steam: Pressure level Degree of saturation
+Degree of saturation

-Process water: Pressure, temperature, quality According to the specific criteria Impact on the smooth running and efficiency of processes
+Process water: According to the specific Impact on the smooth running and

+Pressure, temperature, criteria efficiency of processes

+quality

-Boiler water:
+Boiler water :

 Chemical quality

 Electric power:

 Voltage level